 Optional.
 Required if the property is marked WriteOnly.
 Starts a Get property procedure that is used to return the value of the property.

 Optional.
 Block of statements to run within the Get or Set procedure.

 Terminates the Get property procedure.

-Required unless the property is marked ReadOnly.
-Starts a Set property procedure used to store the value of the property.
+Optional.
+Required if the property is marked ReadOnly.
+Starts a Set property procedure that is used to store the value of the property.